-A problem-solving mindset is crucial to stay on top of issues and resolving them faster and more efficiently.
-Therefore, a positive mindset combined with a problem-solving approach is an essential skill for every functional and line manager.
+A problem-solving mindset is crucial to staying on top of issues and resolving them faster and more efficiently.
+Therefore, a positive mindset combined with a problem-solving approach is essential for every functional and line manager.

 Implementing a matrix organizational structure requires careful planning and execution.
 To ensure success, firms should follow the best practices enlisted below:

 Leadership support and commitment play a vital role in the successful implementation of matrix management.
-Executives and top-level management need to actively promote its adoption to ensure a smooth transition and minimize resistance from employees.
+Executives and top-level management must actively promote its adoption to ensure a smooth transition and minimize employee resistance.

 They should provide clear direction, convey the strategic rationale behind the change, and actively participate in the matrix structure themselves.
 That’s because leadership support sets the tone for the entire organization and helps create a culture that embraces the principles of matrix management.